 10 Centers, One Goal

 The National Network for Advanced Computing has four operational centers and six competence and visualization centers (which you can get to know here).
-In order to promote the use of advanced computing technologies, the RNCA creates and promotes various national and international contests for the attribution of hours for the use of existing resources.
+In order to promote the use of advanced computing technologies, the RNCA creates and promotes various national and international calls for the attribution of hours for the use of existing resources.

 Most of the projects that used RNCA resources, in the scope of the Advanced Computing Projects Call in 2021, are in the areas of Physics and Mathematics (36%), Chemistry and Materials (33%) and Technology and Engineering (32%).
 Life Sciences (21%), Natural Sciences (12%), as well as Humanities and Social Sciences (2%) also stand out.